kevinkoo001/CCR/README.md

 ## Pitfalls
 * The current prototype only supports  ELF binaries on the x86_64 platform.
 * Too many basic blocks and fixups (100,000 or more) may impact the rewriting time.
-* Symbol updates are expeirmental and may be slow, so we do not recommend using the `-s` option for large binaries.
+* Symbol updates are experimental and may be slow, so we do not recommend using the `-s` option for large binaries.
 * Technically the latest `protobuf` should work, but different versions may result in unforeseen collisions.

 ## Known Limitations